dan1oo/Cphy_SSM/README.md

 We model sequences using the discrete-time linear SSM equations:

-NOTE: FINISH THIS PART UP LATER
+NOTE: FINISH THIS PART UP LATER, also move it higher up in the implementation section

 <div align="center">
   <img src="simplified_ssm.png" alt="simplified_ssm" width="300">